Marriott Bonvoy Complete Guide

 Tips for transferring Marriott Bonvoy points to airline miles

 Transfer in 60K increments, up to 240K per day: When transferring points to airline programs, you’ll usually get the most value by transferring multiples of 60,000 points.
 When you transfer 60,000 points, Marriott automatically kicks in an additional 5,000 miles with most airline programs.
 For example, 60,000 points transferred to Alaska Airlines becomes 20,000 + 5,000 = 25,000 Alaska miles.
 By transferring in this way, you get a 3 to 1.25 transfer ratio to airline programs.
 With United, the bonus is better: 60,000 points transfer to 30,000 United miles.
-You are limited to 240K points in transfers per day (which typically equals 100K miles), so if you want to transfer more you should spread out your transfers over multiple days.
+You are limited to 240,000 points in transfers per day, so if you want to transfer more you should spread out your transfers over multiple days.

-Exceptions to the 60K rule: Marriott no longer offers bonus points for transferring 60,000 points to the following airlines: American Airlines AAdvantage, Avianca LifeMiles, Delta SkyMiles and Korean Air SKYPASS.
-For each of these, the transfer ratio is fixed simply at 3 to 1 (3,000 Marriott Bonvoy points transfer to 1,000 airline miles).
+Exceptions to the 60K rule: Marriott no longer offers bonus points for transferring 60,000 points to the following airlines: American Airlines AAdvantage, Avianca LifeMiles and Delta SkyMiles.
+For each of these, the transfer ratio is fixed simply at 3-to-1 (3,000 Marriott Bonvoy points transfer to 1,000 airline miles).

 Don’t transfer yet: Don’t transfer points until high value awards are available and you are ready to book them.
 Transfers are one-way only.
 Marriott Bonvoy points are valuable for their flexibility and for hotel stays.
 Once you transfer, you are locked into a single program that may or may not have awards available.